wendyverdonk93/docs/content/api/tools/zero-authorization-order-status.md

 ----------------
 __order_id__ | string / integer

 Your unique identifier for the order.
 If the values are numbers only, the type is `integer`.
 Otherwise, it is `string`.
-Required. (max.
-50 chars).
+Format: Maximum 50 characters.

 ----------------